krman009/Github-Flavoured-Markdown/README.md

 Writing content without anything will be wrapped into `<p>`.

-How I've done that `inline code`?
+How have I done that `inline code`?

 ```
 Writing content without anything will be wrapped into `<p>`.

-How I've done that `inline code`?
+How have I done that `inline code`?
 ```
 ---